Darvish earns 16th win, Padres gain ground in wild-card race – KION546

 Chad Kuhl (6-10) was solid over 5 2/3 innings.
 He allowed three runs and six hits.

+“His stuff is pretty consistently is good,” Rockies manager Bud Black said of Kuhl.
+“He did his job in a lot of ways.”

 Grichuk homered in the eighth for Colorado.
-He spiked his bat into the turf soon after launching his 17th homer.
+He spiked his bat into the ground soon after launching his 17th homer.

 TRAINER’S ROOM